Area: 14 million km² / 5.5 million sq mi

 - Antarctica is the only continent without a time zone.
 Generally, people who temporarily reside in Antarctica will use the time zone of their home country or that of the supply line that brings them food and equipment.

 - There are no permanent residents in Antarctica.
 During the summer period up to 5,000 reside at the various research stations, but this drops to approximately 1,000 people in the winter period.

 - The first person to reach the South Pole was Roald Amundsen (Norway) in 1911.

 Please note: For the avoidance of doubt, the South Shetland Islands, including its northernmost King George Island, and the Falkland Islands are not considered part of the continent of Antarctica.
 These islands are not even located within the Antarctic Circle, they are not part of Antarctica's continental landmass, and they are not part of the Antarctica Tectonic Plate or geographic continental shelf.
 The South Shetland Islands are specifically located on the Shetland Plate while the Falklands are on the South America Plate.
 Both sets of islands also share a distinctly more moderate set of climatic conditions than the continent of Antarctica.

-The first leg of the World Marathon Challenge will be run at Union Glacier (80 Degrees South), the home of the Antarctic Ice Marathon.
-Union Glacier is located within the Antarctic Circle on the Antarctic landmass.
-The location has a private camp operating during the Antarctic summer (November through January).
+The first marathon of the 2018 World Marathon Challenge will be run at Novolazarevskaya (71 Degrees South).
+'Novo' is located within the Antarctic Circle on the Antarctic landmass.
+The location has a private camp operating during the Antarctic summer (November through February).